Locally advanced pancreatic cancer:

 - Have slightly longer survival compared to cancer that already spread/ metastatic

 As long as the primary is not removed, CURATIVE treatment won’t be effective.
 Treatment intention will be as per stage 4 cancer, which is to CONTROL the disease, not cure.

 Treatment for locally advanced pancreatic cancer

-The standard of care treatment for locally advanced pancreatic cancer is single agent palliative chemotherapy named gemcitabine (patented in 1983!) for 6 cycles
+The standard of care treatment for locally advanced pancreatic cancer is single agent chemotherapy named gemcitabine (patented in 1983!) for 6 cycles

 - Gemcitabine achieved average survival of about 7 months (Burris HA, 1997).